NONWOVEN fabrics POLYESTER fibers(Educational Research)

 ( 2 ) Branched and Crosslinked Polyesters

-3. FIBER FORMATION
+3. fiber FORMATION

 The sequences for production of PET fibers and yarns depend on the different ways of polymerization (continuous, batch-wise, and solid-phase) and spinning (low or high windup speed) processes.

 ( 1 ) Spinning Process